-39. Right to Extend Term.
-Tenant shall have the right to extend the Term of the Lease upon the following terms and conditions:

-(a) Extension Rights.
-Tenant shall have 1 right (the "Extension Right") to extend the term of this Lease for 60 months (the "Extension Term") on the same terms and conditions as this Lease (other than with respect to Base Rent and the Work Letter) by giving Landlord written notice (the "Exercise Notice") of its election to exercise the Extension Right at least 12 months and not more than 15 months prior to the expiration of the Base Term of the Lease.
+- 39. Right to Extend Term.
+Tenant shall have the right to extend the Term of the Lease upon the following terms and conditions: - (a) Extension Rights.
+Tenant shall have 1 right (the "Extension Right") to extend the term of this Lease for a period of 2 years (the "Extension Term") on the same terms and conditions as this Lease (except as otherwise provided in this Section 39) by giving Landlord written notice of its election to exercise the Extension Right at least 6 months prior to the expiration of the Base Term.